andresnava/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/enterprise.md

 * Enter a name for the app registration, and select **NATIVE CLIENT APPLICATION**.
 * Click on the Next arrow.
-* Enter a valid URI - it can be anything, but it has to be valid
+* Enter a valid URI - it can be anything, but it has to be a valid URI format

   ![Azure AD Apps - Native App Redirect URI][img35]